Atlanta Georgia

 What Was the Fuss?

 I think I've been to the Atlanta Airport at least 100 times over the last five years, but never had a chance to step out.
-Who knew that Atlanta was such a large and modern city?- It grew from a railroad junction into a place of international importance in a relatively short time period.
-Most notably, it served as the location of the 1996 centennial olympic games.
+Who knew that Atlanta was such a large and modern city?
+I was only able to see 25% of what the city has to offer.
+I can't wait to go back.

 Thank you for reading!
 Share your thoughts with me on mastodon or via email.